What is travel insurance?

 Why do I need travel insurance?

-So, whether you’re taking the family to the beach, a student on your gap year taking the trip of a lifetime or simply making the most of your retirement, there’s sure to be a policy to keep you covered.
+So, whether you’re taking the family to the beach, you’re a student on a gap year taking the trip of a lifetime or simply someone making the most of retirement, there’s sure to be a policy to keep you covered.

 What type of travel insurance is right for me?